 - As a company, trust, or no matter the situation claiming mileage for vehicles not classified as a car, use the actual costs method

 Keep in mind that as an employee, if you get reimbursed for your business driving from your employer, you won’t be able to also claim mileage from the ATO.

 If you claim mileage through the cents per km method, you will have to do the following:

 - Record your business driving in compliant logs.

 - Multiply the kilometres by that year’s cents per km rate.

 - Claim ATO mileage on your tax return.

 Keep in mind you can claim up to 5000 km per year using this method.

-The current 2021/2022 ATO mileage rate is 72 cents per kilometre.
+The current 2023/24 ATO cents per kilomtre rate is 85 cents per kilometre.
 The rate is set by the ATO each year and covers all expenses of owning and driving your vehicle for the business portion of its use.